 The machine is operationally run by ARC and overseen by an academic steering group.

 To apply to use Hamilton, please fill out the registration form on the CIS service desk system.
-Your account will normally be ready for use the next working day with the same username and password as for your standard University account.
+Your account will normally be ready for use within a few working days, with the same username and password as for your standard University account.

 Please see the links to the pages below for more details about the service: